mherwege/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 | [tires](#tire-pressure)          | Current and wanted pressure for all tires         |  X   |  X   |    X    |  X  |
 | [image](#image)                  | Provides an image of your vehicle                 |  X   |  X   |    X    |  X  |

+Channel groups are only available when your vehicle supports channels in the group.

 #### Vehicle Status